horizontalsystems/Bitcoin-Explained-Guide/README.md

 **Storing the "Private Key"**

-- Option 1: Write Private Keys on the paper and store it somewhere safe
+- Option 1: Write Private Keys on the paper and store it somewhere safe offline.
 - Option 2 (Mac OSX users): [Store Private Keys in Keychain's Secure Notes](https://support.apple.com/guide/keychain-access/what-is-keychain-access-kyca1083/mac)
 - Option 3 (Windows users): [How to Encrypt and Protect Your Data and Files Using VeraCrypt](https://www.makeuseof.com/tag/encrypt-data-files-veracrypt/)

 **What If You Lose Phone**